 Increased heat sensation and redness are signs that blood flow is being increased to the site of your injury.
 This is also referred to as “vasodilation”.
-At this point the body, like a hose watering plants, has increased the flow of white blood cells to the injured tissue to speed up the healing process.
+At this point the body, like a hose watering plants, has increased the flow of white blood units to the injured tissue to speed up the healing process.

 The combined effort of vasodilation and the leakage of fluid into your damaged tissue helps the body to begin clearing toxins from the injury site.
-Removing cellular waste and neutralizing bacteria must be dealt with before the body can begin re-growth of the damaged tissue.
+Removing excess waste and neutralizing bacteria must be dealt with before the body can begin re-growth of the damaged tissue.

 Is there Such Thing as Too Much Inflammation?

 Even though vasodilation and leakage of fluid are essential functions during the inflammatory process, there is concern for too much or recurring inflammation.
 Over time, the extra fluid in our damaged tissue will place pressure on the veins carrying blood flow to the injury.
 This pressure will build until the veins are completely blocked off.
-When blood flow is blocked, the damaged tissue and surrounding healthy tissue is starved of oxygen, nutrients and antibodies needed to get rid of all cellular waste and neutralize bacteria.
+When blood flow is blocked, the damaged tissue and surrounding healthy tissue is starved of oxygen, nutrients and qualities needed to get rid of all excess waste and neutralize bacteria.

 Inflammation that is not properly controlled will hurt healthy tissue and slows down the healing process.

 This is why it is critical to apply a cold compress in the early stages of an injury and if a re-injury occurs during the healing process.
-Both the combination of cold therapy and compression is needed to help modulate tissue swelling.
+Both the combination of cold and compression is needed to help modulate tissue swelling.